soft-matter/trackpy/doc/installation.rst

 pip
 """

-We strongly recommend using conda install trackpy, as described above, but pip is also supported.
+We strongly recommend using conda to install trackpy, as described above, but pip is also supported.

 Essential Dependencies: